Building a WebView for iOS and macOS in SwiftUI

 private let configuration: (WKWebView) -> Void

-This approach gives us full flexibility - either a super-simple url-based approach or a little more complex, fully configurable one.
+This gives us full flexibility - either a simple, url-based setup or a more configurable one.

 For iOS, we have to implement makeUIView